Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 While our report does not reflect the official data, it does provide some key insights that can be used to understand general reading trends.

-Some important things to keep in mind are that:
+Some important things to keep in mind:

-• The data only reflects the reading habits of those who responded to the survey, so it’s possible that there are other groups of people who read more or less than what is represented in the data.
+• The survey only reflects the reading habits of those who responded to the survey, so it’s possible that there are other groups of people who read more or less than what is represented in the data.

 Despite these limitations, the data provides a valuable snapshot of how reading habits have changed over time, and how they differ between different groups of people.